-- 1.2.10.
-Any obligation relating to the completion and submission of any form that the Contractor is required to complete and submit to the Board includes the obligation to complete and submit the form in such a format or formats (electronic, paper or otherwise) as the Board may specify. - 1.2.11.
+1.2.10.
+Any obligation relating to the completion and submission of any form that the Contractor is required to complete and submit to the Commissioner includes the obligation to complete and submit the form in such a format or formats (electronic, paper or otherwise) as the Commissioner may specify.

+- 1.2.11.
 Any obligation on the Contractor to have systems, procedures or controls includes the obligation effectively to operate them. - 1.2.12.
 Where this Contract imposes an obligation on the Contractor, the Contractor must comply with it and must take all reasonable steps to ensure that its personnel and contractors comply with it.
-Similarly, where this Contract imposes an obligation on the Board, the Board must comply with it and must take all reasonable steps to ensure that its personnel and contractors (save for the Contractor) comply with it. - 1.3.
-Where there is any dispute as to the interpretation of a particular term in the Contract, the parties shall, so far as is possible, interpret the provisions of the Contract consistently with the European Convention on Human Rights, EU law, the Regulations, the Transitional Order, the General Medical Services and Personal Medical Services Transitional and Consequential Provisions Order 2004 and any other relevant regulations or orders made under the 2006 Act.

-- 1.4.
-Where the parties have indicated in writing that a clause in the Contract is reserved, that clause is not relevant and has no application to the Contract9. - 1.5.
+Similarly, where this Contract imposes an obligation on the Commissioner, the Commissioner must comply with it and must take all reasonable steps to ensure that its personnel and contractors (save for the Contractor) comply with it. - 1.2.13 Where under section 65Z5 of the 2006 Act a relevant body (as defined therein) has arranged for functions exercisable by it to be exercised by or jointly with one or more other bodies, a reference to that relevant body shall, as the context requires, include a reference to the body or bodies exercising the functions in question (and vice versa). - 1.3.
+Where there is any dispute as to the interpretation of a particular term in the Contract, the parties shall, so far as is possible, interpret the provisions of the Contract consistently with the European Convention on Human Rights, the 2006 Act, the Regulations, the Transitional Order, the General Medical Services and Personal Medical Services Transitional and Consequential Provisions Order 2004 and any other relevant regulations or orders made under the 2006 Act. - 1.4.
+Where the parties have indicated in writing that a clause in the Contract is reserved, that clause is not relevant and has no application to the Contract 12. - 1.5.
 Where a particular clause is included in the Contract but is not relevant to the Contractor because that clause relates to matters which do not apply to the Contractor (for example, if the clause only applies to partnerships and the Contractor is an individual medical practitioner), that clause is not relevant and has no application to the Contract.

-9 This provision has been included so that if, in relation to a particular contract, a particular clause number or numbers are not relevant (for example, because that clause or those clauses only need to be included in contracts with a partnership and the contractor concerned is an individual medical practitioner) the words of that clause can be deleted and the word 'reserved' can be inserted next to that clause number: this is to avoid renumbering the clauses or cross-references in the Contract.
+12 This provision has been included so that if, in relation to a particular contract, a particular clause number or numbers are not relevant (for example, because that clause or those clauses only need to be included in contracts with a partnership and the contractor concerned is an individual medical practitioner) the words of that clause can be deleted and the word 'reserved' can be inserted next to that clause number: this is to avoid renumbering the clauses or cross-references in the Contract.